SAP-docs/preview.developer.concur.com/src/api-guides/user-provisioning/user-provisioning.md

 ### <a name="verify-response"></a>Verifying Status of Provisioning Request

 SAP Concur products use an asynchronous provisioning design for all extensions other than core and enterprise.
 Verifying the status of the request is required to determine success or failures and associated errors to resolve.
-  * Using the provisioningID of the request, query the status endpoint for results: [Provisioning status](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#retrieve-a-detailed-provisioning-request-status)
+  * Using the provisioningID of the request, query the status endpoint for results [Provisioning status](https://developer.concur.com/api-reference/user-provisioning/v4.user-provisioning.html#retrieve-a-detailed-provisioning-request-status):
   * Status results are:
     * success - No action necessary.
     * no-op - No action necessary.
 The system responds with no-op to verify the listening service received the request with no work required.